To reduce the number of requests to the remote server for mounted volumes, we recommend the following settings when running in Online connect mode.

 Mountain Duck requires an interactive user logon session.
 This separation is done to ensure that each in a multi-user scenario has access to all available Windows drive letters (Otherwise this would be limited to 26 drive letters, shared across all users).
 Bookmarks are mounted in your regular and elevated user session only - there is no way for other logged-in users or non-interactive services to access your drive.
 There are no persistent mounts created for anyone to use and cannot work across user sessions - mounts for user A are not visible nor accessible by user B even on the same machine.

-Windwos Service has no Access to a Mounted Drive
+Windows Service has no Access to a Mounted Drive

+See Windows sessions above.
+Services do not have access to logged-in user drives.
 Please make sure you have not checked

 Run whether user is logged on or not on the scheduled task configuration.